zb3/kf/README.md

 ### What are the controls?

-Arrow keys for movement, `p` for pausing (see known problems), `n` for new game Touch controls should be intuitive, therefore either they work as you would think they do, or they need to be rewritten :)
+Arrow keys for movement, `p` for pausing, `n` for new game Touch controls should be intuitive, therefore either they work as you would think they do, or they need to be rewritten :)

 ### Known problems

 - Everything often looks blurred (because of CSS3 scale transform)
-- Animations off by 1px in chrome (`-webkit-backface-visibility: hidden` doesn't help)
+- Animations sometimes off by 1px in chrome
-- Cannot really pause transitions and animations (it's not cross browser compatible)
 - Colors are boring

 Keep in mind that this is an experiment and CSS is itself changing quickly.